nbonamy/witsy/README.md

 - Enter your prompt in the window that pops up
 - Watch Witsy enter the text directly in your application!

+On Mac, you can define an expert that will automatically be triggered depending on the foreground application.
+For instance, if you have an expert used to generate linux commands, you can have it selected if you trigger Prompt Anywhere from the Terminal application!

 ## AI Commands

 AI commands are quick helpers accessible from a shortcut that leverage LLM to boost your productivity: